flunge/flunge.github.io/_posts/Projects/2016-12-01-project-instinct.markdown

 3. Motion sensors: MPU6000, MPU6500, MPU9250;
 4. Magnetometers: HMC5883L, MPU9250, LSM303D;
 5. Barometers: MS5611-01BA, LPS22HB.
-6. Explanations: all of these sensors share SPI or I2C bus, drivers will be started on system initilized, data will be polled with necessary rates (gyro rates and accelerations will be at 800 or 1000 Hz, magenetometers will be queried with 100 Hz and altitude will be sampled at 50 Hz.)
+6. Explanations: all of these sensors share SPI or I2C bus, drivers will be started on system initilized, data will be polled with necessary rates (gyro rates and accelerations will be at 800 or 1000 Hz, magenetometers will be queried with 100 Hz and altitude will be sampled at 50 Hz).
+Sensors can also be connected on the expandable ports.

+Modules running:

+1. Sensor module: set all calibration parameters for opened sensors, obtain data from drivers output, combined all sensor data in one publishable topic;
+2. Commander module: processing regular events as status display, low voltage alarm, arm-disarm operations, switch control mode and navigation mode, decoding commands from GCS, broadcasting status information;
+3. Control modules: inner-loop attitude control module with composite nonlinear feedback method and output position control with robust perfect tracking method;
+4. Data logging: configurable data logging with desired rates and topics;
+5. Mission control: navigation mission control to specify mission elements, manage state machine and way-points.

+<a name = "motherboard"></a>